 Fugitive emissions from the wood fuel storage and handling are not to exceed 5% opacity.
 Compliance with this is through non-Method 9 certified emission observations that are to be performed at least once daily.
 Records of these observations are kept electronically and were reviewed.
-Readings are taken twice per shift, so six times daily and recorded.
+Readings are taken at least four times daily and recorded.
+The form used lists any activities performed and also contains a comment section for any issues noted.
+Any issues noted are immediately brought to the attention of plant management and resolved.
 The last 12 months of these records appeared readily available for review.
-Two dates, November 13, 2020 and May 9, 2021 were selected at random to review in detail.
-The required records on those days were being kept and appeared complete.
+Three random days were reviewed.
+These records on those days were being kept and appeared complete.
 No records were noted where the opacity was greater than 5%.
-The fuel storage is unique in that it is covered by a roof.
+The fuel storage is unique to other wood fired boilers in the state in that it is covered by a roof.
 No visible emissions from it were noted during the inspection.